-Though there are two types of fatigue, there are multiple images for added flavor.
+There are only two types of fatigue, but there are multiple images for added flavor.

 Fatigue indicates the amount of effort a rider has put towards the race's progress and may restrict the amount of movement a rider can make.
 Fatigue is recieved after PS are used and remains until actions are taken to remove it.
 There are two types of fatigue: